allegroai/clearml-docs/docs/fundamentals/hpo.md

 * **Full grid** sampling strategy of every hyperparameter combination - `Grid search automation.optimization.GridSearch`.
 * **Custom** - `automation.optimization.SearchStrategy`. - Use a custom class and inherit from the ClearML automation base strategy class

+## How Does it Work?

+**ClearML**'s approach to hyperparameter optimization is scalable, easy to set up and to manage, and it makes it easy to compare results.

+### Workflow

 Make use of **ClearML**'s hyperparameter optimization capabilities by:
 * Initializing an Optimizer Task, which will record and monitor arguments, execution details, results, and more.
 * Instantiating a `HyperParameterOptimizer`, where the following is specified: